 What Price Freedom?

-The thing was, I had to agree and allow myself to be bought.
-The trade off was that I would be completely taken care of, live in luxury, and never, ever have to worry about my physical safety or being provided for – but I had to live in his mansion and I could never leave.
+The thing was, I had to agree to allow myself to be bought.
+The trade off was that I would be completely taken care of, live in material luxury, and never, ever have to worry about my physical safety or being provided for – but I had to live in his mansion and I could never leave.
 It was represented to me as a gold and glass terrarium, of sorts – literally, a gilded cage, like a human aquarium.

 The entire dream, I was walking around with him and one of his assistants to various places where he would comment on things and attempt to convince me to allow him to buy me.